sishtiaq/RSE16/HappyRSE.md

  - the effect of the hierarchy is inevitable
 - What happens when your new manager has no idea how to manage?
 Parkinson's Law.
 - Matrix Management: pluses and pitfalls.
 ARM, MSRC.
+- JB's deal: JB will watch out for me; JB will try and give me work that makes me happy 3/4 of the time.

 ## Your project
 - how do you join a Project?